-Nathan Oates’s debut collection of short stories, The Empty House, won the 2012 Spokane Prize and is now available.
-His stories have appeared in The Antioch Review, The Missouri Review, the Alaska Quarterly Review, Crazyhorse, and elsewhere.
-His stories have been anthologized twice in Best American Mystery Stories (2008, 2012), as well as in the 70th Anniversary Issue of The Antioch Review and Forty Stories (Harper Perennial).
+Nathan Oates’s debut collection of short stories, The Empty House, won the 2012 Spokane Prize.
+His stories have appeared in The Antioch Review, The Missouri Review, the Alaska Quarterly Review, Crazyhorse, Copper Nickel, and elsewhere.
+His stories have been anthologized twice in Best American Mystery Stories (2008, 2012), as well as in the 75th Anniversary Issue of The Antioch Review and Forty Stories (Harper Perennial).
 He earned his M.A. in Fiction from the Writing Seminars at Johns Hopkins University and his Ph.D. at the University of Missouri, the New York State Summer Writers Institute, the Sewanee Writers’ Conference, and elsewhere.
 He is an associate professor at Seton Hall University where he teaches creative writing and literature and runs the Poetry-in-the-Round Reading Series.
-He lives in Brooklyn, New York, but is currently living for the year in Florence, Italy.
+He usually lives in Brooklyn, New York, but is currently living for the year in Florence, Italy.

 Order The Empty House here: http://sites.ewu.edu/wseditions/recent-publications/